chen3feng/szl/fix-build.md

 There are many test error to be fixed.

-You can find them just by runnins the `make check` command.
+You can find them just by running the `make check` command.